-Why am I getting a message "Page cannot be displayed"?
+Why am I getting the message "Page cannot be displayed?"

 I seem to be getting disconnected about every 15 minutes.
-What's wrong?
+What is wrong?

 What is the meaning of "There was no response.
 The server could be down or is not responding?"

 - A host error indicates that the website exists,

 but when your browser tried to contact the site, it could not be

 reached.
 When you see the host error, any of the following could

 - The website is down or having trouble;